MrRedPandaSr/WoVBot/README.md

-## WoVBot
+# WoVBot
-A discord bot by swooperior
+A discord bot made for WoW Classic Guilds.
+Made with <3 by Swooperior!

 ## Commands

-# DKP System
+### DKP System
 Admin / Officer Commands:
 !givedkp <@User> <Amt>
 Gives x dkp to the user.